 If you have mineral rights, then you no doubt have questions concerning them.
 LandGate offers mineral owners more information online than ever available before without any cost.
-You don’t have to pay tens of thousands of dollars in data subscriptions like many industry professionals do.
-On LandGate.com you can access well & production data for free, easier, faster, and more accurately.
-It allows users to locate their areas of interest, understand the types of wells nearby, and view local production and operators.
-Mineral owners can even use this free information to check their royalty payments.
-Just find your property on our map and get your free, detailed report!
+You don’t have to pay tens of thousands of dollars in data subscriptions as many industry professionals do.
+On LandGate.com you can receive a free property report that breaks down the oil & gas and mining potential of your property:

 LandGate's database does not contain mineral rights ownership information.
 To determine if you own the mineral rights on a parcel, you will first need to check the deed.
 The mineral rights may have been severed from the surface at some point in time.